Observatory Status

 What’s up tonight?

-• Saturn (between Cetus and Pisces) rises before dark this week, and should be visible when it gets dark.
+- Neptune (between Cetus and Pisces) rises with Saturn, and should be visible with a telescope or binoculars when we open.

-• Uranus (in Taurus) rises before 08:00 PM now.
-It should clear the murk and be viewable before 09:00 PM.
+- Jupiter (in Gemini) rises before 08:00 PM this week.
+It should clear the murk for observing around 09:15 PM.

 Visit us: Map